rust-windowing/winit-next/winit-test-runner/README.md

   `cargo fmt` and `cargo clippy` are used to inspect Rust code.
 - **Functionality tests** run the doctests and unit tests in Rust code.
 These often ensure that basic functionality and logic are in working order.
-- **Host tests** run the `keter` test suite on the current host.
-This test suite fully tests the functionality of `keter` to ensure that it is working properly.
+- **Host tests** run the `winit` test suite on the current host.
+This test suite fully tests the functionality of `winit` to ensure that it is working properly.
-  A full CI run with `keter` should be fully bug-free.
+  A full CI run with `winit` should be fully bug-free.
-- **Cross tests** run the `keter` test suite in Docker containers/virtual machines in order to ensure `keter` works on all possible hosts.
+- **Cross tests** run the `winit` test suite in Docker containers/virtual machines in order to ensure `winit` works on all possible hosts.

 ## License